nextflow-io/training/docs/hands_on/04_implementation.md

         .set { BLANK } // (4)!
     ```

-    1.   an operator that groups tuples that contain a common first element.
-    2.   an operator that joins two channels taking a key into consideration.
+    1.   an operator that joins two channels taking a key into consideration.
 See [here](https://www.nextflow.io/docs/latest/operator.html?join#join) for more details
-    3.   the map operator can apply any function to every item on a channel.
+    2.   the map operator can apply any function to every item on a channel.
 In this case we take our tuple from the previous setp, define the separate elements and create a new tuple.
-    4.   rename the resulting as `grouped_vcf_bam_bai_ch`
+    3.   rename the resulting as `grouped_vcf_bam_bai_ch`

     ??? solution